DeNepo/solution-write-ups/README.md

 ### CoderByte

+> limited access with free account

 [CoderByte](https://coderbyte.com/) is somewhere between Codewars and Edabit.
-There are many levels of challenges and many solutions to study.
+There are different levels of challenges and many solutions to study.
 Some of the challenges come with a video explaining the problem and walking through a solution.

 ### Exercism